arizas/Ariz-HumanityBridge/HOW-WE-WORK.md

 # **How to contribute**

-**- Report issues/request a feature:** To report a bug or a feature request, please review all open and closed issues to ensure no one has previously created a similar topic.
-Create a new Issue/feature and place it with status 0.
-Please use our Issue/feature template.
+**- Report issues/request a feature:**
+To report a bug or a feature request, please review all open and closed issues to ensure no one has previously created a similar topic.
+Create a new item in our project and place it with status 0.
+Please use our Item template to ensure efficient work and good documentation from step one.

+**- Solving Issues:**
-**- Contribute code:** Review the list of good first issues.
+Review the list of good first issues.
 You can pick any issues from the Backlog column and indicate your interest by leaving comments.

-**- Triage issues:** You are welcome to help us triage by verifying or reproducing bugs, adding more specific reproduction instructions, or voting on issues by adding a thumbs-up reaction to the issue's description comment.
+**- Triage issues:**
+You are welcome to help us triage by verifying or reproducing bugs, adding more specific reproduction instructions, or voting on issues by adding a thumbs-up reaction to the issue's description comment.

 # **Agreement**